M0M0-D3V/Full-Stack-28-03-21/wk1/README.md

 ### EXAM Criteria
 - Prioritize overall layout and structure over details
-- are the html elements and divs set up correctly?
+- Are the html elements and divs set up correctly?
-- save the small details for the end
+- Save the small details for the end
-- class names are meaningful and all lowercase with hyphen if multiple words
+- Class names are meaningful and all lowercase with hyphen if multiple words
-- use semantic tag names where accessible:
+- Use semantic tag names where accessible:
     - `<header>`, `<nav>`, `<main>`, `<footer>`, etc.
+- Run through validator
+- Indentation

 ### EXAM TIME
 - start exam before 10am